 We couldn’t leave the place without any stones, so we bought a big amethyst crystal from a lady selling stones in front of her house close to the mine.
 I suspect she is digging them somewhere in her backyard.

 The next day was the day for Iguazu falls.
 According to some waterfall rankings, this is the most complex waterfall system in the world.

 There is really a lot of water running there, with between 150 and 300 waterfalls and cataracts, depending on the water level.
 Half of the water falls into the Devil’s throat, the biggest waterfall of all, which reminded me of Niagara.
 Being a Canadian, I must say that Niagara Horseshoe is definitely bigger and most importantly, free of charge to visit and enjoy.

-As the ground water was not enough, the afternoon brought a torrential tropical rain.
-We tried to stay dry for few minutes, but when we figured out this was impossible, we decided to enjoy it.
+As the groundwater was not enough, the afternoon brought torrential tropical rain.
+We tried to stay dry for a few minutes, but when we figured out this was impossible, we decided to enjoy it.